fyngyrz/soyacro/README.md

 separate lists, the application uses the local list to display available styles, which effectively hides the global styles from the list at the bottom of the page.
-The end result is that you can create styles that don't clog up the page with things you're not planning to use directly.
+The end result is that you can create styles that don't clog up style listing on the page with things you're not planning to use directly.

 I demonstrate this with the signature generator \(`{sig}`\) style.
 You'd use that, but not any of the lower-level styles that it calls upon, so